onap/doc/docs/guides/onap-documentation/setting-up.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0
 ..
 International License. http://creativecommons.org/licenses/by/4.0
 ..
 Copyright 2017 AT&T Intellectual Property.
 All rights reserved.
+..
+Copyright 2022 ONAP

 Setting Up
 ==========

+.. warning:: This guide describes the concept of using 'submodules' for documentation.
+Submodules are no longer supported and have been removed.
+   This guide is partly outdated and needs an update.

+   The aggregation of individual project documentation to a coherent set of ONAP release documentation is now done in ReadTheDocs using the ONAP 'doc' project as its root.

 ONAP documentation is stored in git repositories, changes are managed with gerrit reviews, and published documents generated when there is a